 As you create a garage cleaning schedule, be realistic about how much you can get done in your timeframe.
 If you’re going to get bored or tired halfway through the day, you can span your timeline across a few weekends to pace yourself.
 You could even ask your friends and family for help to save time and energy.

 Making time for garage organization usually involves more than marking it on the calendar.
 Try setting a clear, actionable goal to motivate you to keep cleaning out this part of your property.
 Maybe that goal is to start parking one or two cars in your garage or to sell enough used stuff that you make a certain amount of money.
 Set a clear plan to know what you’re exactly trying to accomplish and help you stay on task.

 Get Into the Right Mindset

-Keep, Trash, Donate, Sell
+Make Piles — Keep, Trash, Donate, Sell

-Set up four areas in your garage, and place items in piles marked keep, trash, donate, and sell.
-By donating, you can feel good about giving new life to items you haven’t used in a long time.
-By selling, you can have a yard sale at the end of your project and recoup money on goods you no longer need.
+Set up four containers and place items in piles marked keep, trash, donate and sell.
+As you sort through your belongings, think about how often you’ve used them in the last year or so.
+If you choose to donate some of your unwanted belongings, you can feel good about giving new life to things you haven’t used in a long time.
+If you decide to sell, you can have a yard sale at the end of your project and recoup money on goods you no longer need.

 Tackle Your Hidden Messes